kirillismad/go-sandbox/golang-shortcuts.md

 ## SHIFT-ALT

+- f = find in all files
+- r = replace in all files

 - left = select to previous word
 - right = select to next word
 - up = select to previous paragraph